Vanguard

 After: Sticky columns

-We limited responsive behavior to a small set of approved, system-aligned patterns, even when it reduced per-screen flexibility.
+We limited responsive behavior to a small set of approved, system-aligned patterns; even when it reduced flexibility on individual screens.

 Executing at Enterprise Scale